iAJTin/iSMBIOS/README.md

 # Install via PowerShell

 Now if you want you can use iSMBIOS from PowerShell.
-It has the [iPowerShellSmbios] module available that allows the use of iSMBIOS from the PowerShell environment.
+It has the [iPowerShellSmbios] module available that contains a collection of PowerShell Cmdlets that allow us to obtain the SMBIOS information.
+If you want to know more, please review the available documentation from [here].

 - From PowerShellGallery